janpaepke/ScrollMagic/README.md

 ###The jQuery plugin for magical scroll interactions.

-ScrollMagic is a jQuery plugin which essentially lets you use the scrollbar like a progress bar.
+ScrollMagic is a jQuery plugin which essentially lets you use the scrollbar like a playback scrub control.
 It's the plugin for you, if you want to ...
 * ... start an animation at a specific scroll position.
 * ... synchronize an animation to the scrollbar movement.